joshuayoes/react-native-react-18-examples/README.md

 This repository implements examples of React 18 from the new [react.dev](https://react.dev/) in React Native.

+## ⚠️ Warning ⚠️

+This repo works on iOS but not Android.
+This repo uses the latest `react-native@0.72.0-rc.3` release, which does not have concurrent render support for Android.
+See this [discussion for more details](https://github.com/reactwg/react-native-new-architecture/discussions/94#discussioncomment-5880785).

 ## Road Map

 This repo is currently under construction, here is the status of the examples that should be implemented: